Vibrational Normal Modes and Phonons

 calculation.flfrq

-to give it the name of the output file to store its calculated frequencies.dos=.false.
+to give it the name of the output file to store the calculated frequencies.dos=.false.

-to tell it we're not calculating a density of statesq_in_band_form=.true.
+tells the code we're not calculating the density of statesq_in_band_form=.true.

-to tell it we want to calculate bands between high-symmetry points.- The number of high-symmetry points which marks the high-symmetry path for calculating the phonon band structure.
+tells the code we want to calculate bands between high-symmetry points.- The number of high-symmetry points on the path.

-- The list of high-symmetry poinst with the number of points to calculate along each line, in the same way as we did for the electronic band structure.
+- The list of high-symmetry points with the number of points to calculate along each line, in the same way as we did for the electronic band structure.

 -